 Combining food and the appropriate drink, has long been a subject of concern to many.
 We can see that the wine has a great advantage where beer is almost forgotten.

 Beer is now leading the development and interest in recent years.
 We see that more people feel the importance of presenting the right combination of beer and food - even in their menus.
 Here we have Kirin from Japan that is brewed to be the perfect beer for Sushi.
-To seafood and cooked mussels Sten Brugge Blond and Triple beer match excellent.
+To seafood and cooked mussels St. Bernardus beer match excellent.
 San Miguel, light and easy to drink, yet with a little tart, is perfect for Spanish tapas dishes of both meat and fish.
-New for 2011 is Boon products.
-These are Lambic beers of the highest quality that we now have the pleasure of to offer in three varieties; Geuze, Framboise and Kriek.
+Our Boon products are Lambic beers of the highest quality that we have the pleasure of to offer in three varieties; Geuze, Framboise and Kriek.
 The beer is bottled in 37.5 oz bottles with Champagne cork, after being stored for 2 years in old oak barrels.
 Perfect as an aperitif or just as a cold drink rather than a glass of wine.

 Grocery - beer selection